sgxcj777/Advesarial-robustess-evaluation-Framework/Level 5/README.md

+# Resistance against unknown attacks in all context (ARL 5)
+To seek a method that evaluates a model for resistance against unknown attacks in all context, there needs to be a metric that is attack agnostic (independent of any adversarial attacks).
+Thus, CLEVER metric is adopted as it is attack independent and computes an accurate estimation of model's robustness.

-# Computing CLEVER score for model's robustness against adversarial attacks
+## Computing CLEVER score for model's robustness against adversarial attacks

 This package is to provide a toolbox for adversarial testing.
 It mainly focuses on using CLEVER score as a metric to evaluate a model's robustness.